 So, what’s the catch of the fact that Africa is successful in the field of FinTech?
 Yaliwe states several reasons:

-The economic situation in Nigeria is not the best one, and the country is not the leader in terms of economic indicators.
+"South Africa was historically fortunate to have access to technologies and thus, a good base for growth.
+Media corporations and business incubators also contribute to this process, distributing information, training and supporting others.
+But it’s much more than that.
+If you look at other countries, for example, Nigeria — the basis for their progress is the entrepreneurial spirit, their desire to earn money.
+It is a driving force that bypasses all obstacles."The economic situation in Nigeria is not the best one, and the country isn't the leader in terms of economic indicators.
 For example, in terms of GDP per capita in 2017, Nigeria was at the 130th place in the world, while the poverty level was 53,5%.
 People are looking for opportunities to save and earn as much as possible.
 Thus, the appearance of FinTech startups is quite understandable: every person strives for attracting finance for development.
-Banks extend credits to the population at high-interest rates, and it happens everywhere in Africa.
-The representatives of the FinTech industry see this as an opportunity.
+Banks extend credits to the population at high-interest rates; the situation is similar everywhere in Africa.
+Nevertheless, the representatives of the FinTech industry see this as an opportunity.

 “It is quite impressive to observe the fast pace of FinTech growth in Nigeria.
 This is a result of solution-based use cases and accessibility, part of which is the collaborations and contributions from the Nigerian Blockchain community, in providing improved FinTech solutions for adoption (Author’s note: according to Econ, there are 11 FinTech companies registered in Nigeria).
 Being at 2nd Place in Africa is quite laudable, as FinTech in Nigeria could boost annual GDP by $3.7 trillion by 2025, thereby, adding 10% to 12% to the country’s GDP, according to the survey by PwC Nigeria.”

 The Government of Zambia is taxing the bank accounts of its citizens.
-Yaliwe transfers money to her father in Zambia via mobile services: people don’t use bank transfers in the country since mobile transactions are cheaper, faster and even reliable.
+Yaliwe transfers money to her father in Zambia via mobile services: people don’t use bank transfers in the country since mobile transactions are cheaper, faster and even more reliable.
 You can withdraw cash in any district of any city.
 It's a paradox, but the stricter the economic regulations — the faster FinTech startups develop in the sphere of blockchain and cryptocurrencies, p2p lending, mobile transactions, etc.